top of page

 EDUCATION

-Education is an ever-evolving industry that now fundamentally reaches beyond the traditional K-12 parameters.
-The reaction to the pandemic in 2020 showed the need for a flexible educational system that allows for various means and methods to teach the basic life skills needed for our society.
-Rather than attempting to place millions of students back into an inflexible system, the U.S. Government need to adopt a more flexible and malleable stance.
+Education is an ever-evolving industry that fundamentally reaches beyond the traditional K-12 parameters.
+The reaction to the pandemic in 2020 showed the need for a flexible educational system that allows various means and methods to teach the basic life skills needed for our society.
+Rather than attempting to place millions of students into an inflexible system, the U.S. Government needs to adopt a more flexible and malleable stance.

 PROVIDE MORE OPTIONS

-• I will support more options to parents and children to help guarantee a fair, equitable, and measurable education that provides all children the ability to achieve and succeed regardless of circumstances.
+Parents need options to allow them to educate their children to guarantee a fair, equitable, and measurable education that provides all children the ability to achieve and succeed regardless of circumstances.

-• As the modern school system and traditional learning methods change, I will support the abilities of schools and teachers to flex with these changes.
-Administrators, teachers, and parents can experiment with learning and educational requirements, tailoring education to the student, rather than forcing the student into a one size fits all process.
+As the modern school system and traditional learning methods change, I will support schools' and teachers' abilities to adapt to these changes.
+Administrators, teachers, and parents can experiment with learning and educational requirements, tailoring education to the student rather than forcing the student into a one-size-fits-all process.

-• Wealthier Americans are more likely to pursue degrees, leaving the costs a barrier to entry to poorer Americans who can’t afford the degree.
-Rather than subsidize an expensive but unnecessary degree program, I would encourage businesses and organizations to evaluate their positions (primarily executive positions) to determine if a degree truly is necessary for the position or a means of discrimination.
+Wealthier Americans are more likely to pursue degrees, leaving the education costs a barrier to entry for poorer Americans who can’t afford the degree.
+Rather than subsidize an expensive but unnecessary degree program, I would encourage businesses and organizations to evaluate their positions (primarily executive positions) to determine if a degree truly is necessary for the position or a means of class discrimination.

 TEACHING NOT TESTING FOR QUALITY EDUCATION

-• Testing should not be used as a means of “scoring” or “judging” teacher performance.
+Testing should not be used to " score” or “judge” teacher performance.
 Teaching to a test does not result in a quality education.

 “Rarely has something been so important and so talked about with less clarity and less apparent